How fast will my data be on a 5G plan?

 Huawei’s 5G-enabled Mate X is also expected to hit international markets within the first half of the year, although we’re not sure when it’ll be released in Australia.
 OPPO is gearing up to announce the release date of its first 5G-enabled model a few months from now, while other tech giants including Sony, Nokia, LG, and OnePlus have also stated that their 5G models are in the works.

-5G may well have launched in Australia but coverage is nowhere near everywhere just yet.
+5G has launched in Australia but coverage is getting up there.
 It might be a while before 5G coverage is as broad as we’d like it to be.
 Experts believe that there some unique challenges presented by 5G that will cause Australian Phone companies implementation headaches during the roll-out of the new network.

 Users will also have to deal with a few bumps while getting used to the network.
 For one, the need to manage multiple SIMS in various connected devices may present a new challenge for 5G users.
 Connected solutions come with various SIM requirements that are specific in most cases based on certain factors.
 Also, when a consumer connects their phone, pet tracker, dashboard cam, etc, to the internet, they might need to find cost-effective data plans that are also easy to manage.
 Already, people are overwhelmed with choices as it is.